-[Editor’s note: Sharing and computability studies for EESS in this band is required and result of the sharing studies between the non-GSO ESIMs and terrestrial service to be inserted below.]

-1 The frequency band 19.7-20.1 GHz and 29.5-29.9 GHz is allocated to mobile satellite services as a primary service in Region 2 only.
+ESIMs1 The frequency band 19.7-20.1 GHz and 29.5-29.9 GHz is allocated to mobile satellite services as a primary service in Region 2 only.

-2 The frequency band 18.6-18.8 GHz and 28.5-30 GHz is allocated to earth exploration satellite service as a secondary service.
+2 The frequency band 28.5-30 GHz is allocated to earth exploration satellite service as a secondary service.

 3 The frequency band 18-18.3 GHz is allocated to meteorological satellite services as a primary service in Region 2 only.
 The frequency band 18.1-18.4 GHz is allocated to meteorological satellite service as a primary service in Region 1 and Region 3 only.